IntheNameOfGOD2806/Music-Streaming-Web-App-nextjs-MUI/README.md

 # Project Overview

 ## Description
-An  music application built with NextJS and MUI
+A  music application built with NextJS and MUI

 ## Technologies